Development 101 Series

 Near the same time Happy Valley incorporated, the land use system in Oregon dramatically changed.
 Urban Growth Boundaries were implemented to protect farm and forest land while directing development into cities.
 Even after the Portland Metro Area Urban Growth Boundary was established and included much of Happy Valley, the community remained largely rural-residential in character for the first 30 years.

 When the U.S. economy boomed in the mid-1990s, interest in developing Happy Valley took hold.
-Given that Happy Valley had available land inside the Urban Growth Boundary, pressure mounted to build new subdivisions.
-This led to a population boom in Happy Valley and a City that now includes a population of over 21,000 residents.
+Given that Happy Valley had available land inside the Urban Growth Boundary, pressure mounted to build new subdivisions, which led to a steady increase in resident population.

 Helpful Links